DustinHartzler/PharmToTable/wp-content/plugins/pretty-link/readme.txt

 * PRO Removed the Twitter Badge option ... this is now handled better with the social share bar or through another plugin like Social Warfare
 * PRO Removed the Auto-Tweet capability ... auto-tweeting is handled better on a service like Buffer or Hootsuite

-= 1.6.5 =
-* Fixed bug with some reports not showing
-* Fixed twitter auto-posting issue
-* Fixed scheduled posts not auto tweeting
-* Upgraded code to work with PHP 5.4+
-* Other minor bug fixes and code improvements

-= 1.6.4 =
-* i18n enhancements
-* Small fix to auto tweeting in pro
-* Fixed small IP address issue in hits
-* Added help text
-* Fixed small Google Analytics issue in pro
-* Fixed issue with meta refresh / javascript redirect in pro
-* Added titles to keywords in pro
-* Added redirect header hooks in pro
-* Security Fixes

-= 1.6.3 =
-* Security Fixes
-* Removed Open Flash Charts in favor of Google Charts
-* Fixed some javascript conflicts

-= 1.6.2 =
-* Additional Fixes

-= 1.6.1 =
-* Security Fixes
-* Fixed some issues with Pretty Link running in WordPress Multisite
-* Altered the way Keyword Replacements can be disabled on individual pages in Pro
-* Fixed an issue with import feature in Pro
-* Fixed an issue causing "ghost" update messages in Pro
-* Updated browscap file for more accurate click tracking
-* Fixed an issue that interfered with Pretty Link's option saving for some users

-= 1.6.0 =
-* *Fix* Fixed some potential security vulnerabilities

 == Upgrade Notice ==

 = 2.0.6 =